knutwalker/akka-stream-json/README.md

 ```
 libraryDependencies ++= List(
-  "de.knutwalker" %% "akka-stream-json" % "3.1.0",
+  "de.knutwalker" %% "akka-stream-json" % "3.2.0",
-  "de.knutwalker" %% "akka-http-json" % "3.1.0"
+  "de.knutwalker" %% "akka-http-json" % "3.2.0"
 )
 ```

-`akka-stream-json` depends on `jawn-parser` at version `0.9.0` and is compiled against `akka-stream` at version `2.4.9`.
+`akka-stream-json` depends on `jawn-parser` at version `0.10.4` and is compiled against `akka-stream` at version `2.4.17`.
-The circe submodule dpends on version `0.5.0` of `circe-jawn`
+The circe submodule depends on version `0.7.0` of `circe-jawn` The Akk Http submodule depends on version `10.0.4` of `akka-http`

+`akka-stream-json` is published for Scala 2.12 and 2.11.

 ## Usage